Tips & tricksRigging sails without creases & folds

 Photo: Manuel Vogel

 Wrinkles and creases in the mono film almost always only happen when rigging and de-rigging.
-Here we show you how to dismantle your sail without creases.
+In this life hack, we show you how to dismantle your sail without creases!

 Flawlessly smooth mono film, if you want to enjoy the sight of your virgin sail, then you have to be quick, because the sail usually doesn't look so smart after the first session.
-Unattractive creases quickly appear in the mono film, especially when you pull the mast out of the sail and it starts to flap in the wind.
+Unsightly creases quickly appear in the mono film, especially when rigging, when you pull the mast out of the sail and it starts to flap in the wind.

 But there is a trick you can use to at least minimise the problem.
 Here are the most important steps: